Conducting Harassment Investigations With Outside Counsel

 Sexual harassment is illegal.
 It has been illegal for a long time — over 40 years, in fact.
 It is, in other words, not new.
 What is new, however, is the sheer volume of harassment allegations now being made in all corners of the country and at all types of public and private workplaces.
 The #MeToo movement has encouraged thousands of women to share their stories of harassment and sexual assault, and to follow up with legal actions against wrongdoers.
-Earlier this year, "Time’s Up," a legal defense fund for victims of sexual harassment in both the entertainment business and other industries, emerged as another highly visible support system for asserting harassment claims.
-Employers and their counsel should take a moment, take a breath, update their harassment prevention policies, conduct meaningful training, and be prepared to respond quickly and thoroughly to any and all allegations of sexual harassment.
+And just this week, “Time’s Up,” a legal defense fund for victims of sexual harassment in both the entertainment business and other industries, emerged as another highly visible support system for asserting harassment claims.
+As they start the new year, employers and their counsel should take a moment, take a breath, update their harassment prevention policies, conduct meaningful training, and be prepared to respond quickly and thoroughly to any and all allegations of sexual harassment.

 Both the law and the policy surrounding sexual harassment have been the topic of much legal and social conversation for several decades.
 As that conversation has progressed, courts have struggled to find a defining boundary between “harassment” (illegal) and conduct such as “mere offensive utterance” (not illegal).
 Employers faced with such allegations are well advised to review the basic legal standards for harassment (in terms of both liability and defenses) and follow some best practices for investigating such allegations.